philschatz/puzzlescript/README.md

 The goal of this project is to do 3 things:

-1. make PuzzleScript easier to embed (like in 404 pages, easter eggs, etc)
+1. make PuzzleScript easier to embed (like in 404 pages, easter eggs, etc).
+See [docs](https://philschatz.com/puzzlescript-cli/docs/classes/_engine_.gameengine.html)
 1. allow **blind people to play video games**
 1. use the terminal as a GUI for playing games